Scenario and requirements

 - Login with an existing account (for example the user might have registered and bought the service already the previous day, so he can use his existing service)

-Here and example of the experience:
+Here a live example of the experience:

 Scan the QR code with your

-or click here to see a demo
+or click here to see a live demo

 How to set up the service